On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: The coupling and the space-time with an invariant minimum speed

 from where we extract

-It is interesting to observe that Eq.(36) maintains a certain analogy with Eq.(30); however, first of all we must emphasize that the variations (increments) $\Delta e_s$ and $\Delta b_s$ of the electron scalar fields, given in Eq.(36), are of purely coulombian origin, since the fine structure constant $\alpha$ depends solely on the electron charge.
+It is interesting to observe that Eqs.(23) maintains a certain analogy with Eq.(17); however, first of all we must emphasize that the variations (increments) $\Delta e_s$ and $\Delta b_s$ of the electron internal fields, given in Eq.(23), are of purely coulombian origin, since the fine structure constant $\alpha$ depends solely on the electron charge.
 Thus, we could express the electric force between two electrons in the following way: